boblinchuan/pybag/README.md

 Running `./run_test.sh`requires the `PYBAG_PYTHON` environment variable be set to the Python from your Miniconda install from the setup process.

+### Building with OpenAccess Libraries

+Pybag (and the underlying cbag) can be compiled with the OpenAccess (OA) C++ libraries from Si2 to provide minor acceleration in creating OA views for tools such as Cadence Virtuoso.
+These libraries are **NOT required** for using BAG in general.
+If the OA libraries are not included, BAG can still create OA views using SKILL commands.

+To compile with these libraries, the following environment variables must be set:
+- `OA_INCLUDE_DIR`: Include directory.
+- `OA_LINK_DIR`: Link directory.

+Pybag has been tested with the OpenAccess 2.2 API.
+These features are included for legacy compatibility and are not actively maintained.

 ## Licensing

 This library is licensed under the Apache-2.0 license.
 However, some source files are licensed